 During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
 Names were typically spelt as they sounded, which resulted in many different spelling variations.
 The many versions of the name Purcell to have been recorded over the years include: Purcell, Purcel, Pursell, Purcill, Purcells, Percell, Porcell, Percill, Persell, Percel, Pirsell, Porcill, Porsell, Purcelle, Purcele, Persells, Pursells, Purcels, Porcells, Purchell, Purscel, Purtill and many more.

-Purcell Settlers in the United States in the 17th Century
+Purcell Settlers in United States in the 17th Century

-Purcell Settlers in the United States in the 18th Century
+Purcell Settlers in United States in the 18th Century

-Purcell Settlers in the United States in the 19th Century
+Purcell Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 The Purcell Family Crest was acquired from the Houseofnames.com archives.
 The Purcell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.